Newton Methods for Mean Field Games: A Numerical Study

 \subsubsection{Test 2.2}

-We now consider a smaller diffusion coefficient, specifically $\nu = 0.02$.
+We now consider a smaller diffusion coefficient, $\nu = 0.02$.
 As shown in Figure~\ref{fig:s3}, Newton--SL iterations converge after seven steps, reaching the prescribed tolerance.
 In contrast, both Newton--FD and FD--Newton iterations experience breakdown after only a few iterations, as the computed distribution becomes negative.
 This behavior highlights the increased robustness of the Newton--SL scheme in regimes characterized by low diffusion.
-Figures~\ref{fig:s2}--\ref{fig:sb3} display the space--time evolution of the approximated distribution and the corresponding value function obtained with the three methods.
+Figures~\ref{fig:s2}--\ref{fig:sb3} display the space--time evolution of the approximated distribution and the corresponding value function obtained with Newton-SL.

 Since both FD--Newton and Newton--FD fail when applying local iterations, we employ the global Newton method described in Section~\ref{sec:GN}, using the parameters $\beta = 1/2$ and $c = 1/3$ for the line-search procedure.
 These values ensures sufficient decrease of the merit function and robust globalization of the iterations.
 As expected, both schemes converge under this approach.
-Figure~\ref{FDglobal} shows the Newton residual error together with the time evolution of the approximated distribution and value function obtained with the Newton--FD scheme corresponding to the global Newton iterations.
+Figure~\ref{FDglobal3} shows the Newton residual error, the merit function $\Theta$ \eqref{merit_f}, and the Armijo step size $\alpha_n$ along the globalized Newton iterations for the Newton--FD scheme.
+Figure~\ref{FDglobal} displays the time evolution of the approximated distribution and value function computed by the global Newton--FD scheme (at convergence).
 For brevity, we omit the analogous results for FD--Newton, whose performance is comparable to that of Newton--FD.